Thumbnail

 What is this tool?

 The CTR Potential Estimator is a fast checklist-style scoring tool.
 It helps you think about the elements that commonly drive clicks: clarity, contrast, curiosity, proof, and simplicity.
-It is not a magic predictor — it is a way to prioritize what to fix first.
+It is not a magic predictor — it is a way to prioritize what to fix first when you are staring at a thumbnail and cannot tell what is weak.

 How to use it (quick + best practice)